patx/micropie/README.md

 | **Community Support**| Small    | Large     | Moderate  | Moderate   | Very Large |
 | **Deployment**      | Simple    | Moderate  | Moderate  | Simple     | Complex    |

-*Note that while MicroPie is high-performing for lightweight applications, it may not scale well for complex, high-traffic web applications due to the lack of advanced features such as asynchronous request handling and database connection pooling, which are found in frameworks like Django and Flask.
+[^1]: *Note that while MicroPie is high-performing for lightweight applications, it may not scale well for complex, high-traffic web applications due to the lack of advanced features such as asynchronous request handling and database connection pooling, which are found in frameworks like Django and Flask.*

 ## **Suggestions or Feedback?**
 We welcome suggestions, bug reports, and pull requests!